 A dataset is the most basic element of Redivis.
-It represents one table of data along with that table's metadata, and cataloging information about the dataset as a whole.
+It represents a conceptual group of data and its cataloging information.
+In most cases, this data will be uploaded into Redivis in one or more tables of data along with the corresponding metadata.
 The goal of Redivis is to locate datasets of interest, and either work with them in a project or download them directly.

 An organization is an entity that hosts and manages data with Redivis.
 An organization is composed of administrators who curate the organization's data resources and manage how their data is made accessible to the Redivis community.

 A project is a sequential arrangement of datasets, transforms, and tables created by a user to query data.
 This is the main way to work with data on Redivis.

 Your workspace is your private page where you can create datasets and projects, find information you've been working with, and manage your profile information.

 A requirement is a type of submission from a user to an organization administrator.
 These are assigned to datasets by administrators to manage a user's access to data.
 A user only needs to fill out a requirement once, and its information will be applied everywhere.